Knowing what to feed your guinea pigs is vitally important.

 A diet high in starch is well known to lead to severe intestinal complications in guinea pigs that can result in death.

 While others find that a tiny amount of wholewheat or brown bread on occasion as a treat is something they are comfortable with.
-Stress should be on the words tiny amount.
+Emphasis should be on the words tiny amount.

 Should Guinea Pigs Eat Quinoa?